Srthk08/twenty_four_hour_apps/SHOW_COLORS_BUTTON_REMOVAL.md

 ## 🎯 **SHOW COLORS BUTTON SUCCESSFULLY REMOVED!**

-I've successfully removed the "Show Colors" button from the product filter section on the products page.
-The button and all its associated functionality have been completely removed without affecting any other features.
+I've successfully removed the "Show Colors" button from the products page filter section, cleaning up the interface and removing all related code.

 ## ❌ **What Was Removed:**